pieceowater-dev/lotof.sample.gtw/README.md

 ### `make all`

-- **Description**: Generates the necessary Go files for gqlgen and runs the server.
+- **Description**: Generates the necessary Go files for gqlgen, gRPC, and runs the server.
 - **Commands**:
-    - Runs the `gqlgen` target.
+    - Executes the `gqlgen` and `grpcgen` targets.
-    - Executes the server via `make run`.
+    - Starts the server using `make run`.

 ### `make gqlgen`